Choosing a school? You’ve got options.

 In North Carolina, private schools (nonpublic schools that charge tuition) come in all shapes and forms.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 There are more than 780 private schools across the state of North Carolina.
 The average tuition for private schools in the state is $9,056 for elementary schools and $10,066 for high schools.

 North Carolina offers an expansive private school choice program that makes choosing a private school more accessible to all families, especially low-income families.
+Currently, 1.6% of all K-12 students are participating in a private school program in North Carolina.
 Starting in 2024, any family in the state can apply for an Opportunity Scholarship, which can be used for private school expenses, including tuition and transportation.
 Low-income families will receive priority for scholarships and the largest scholarship amounts, up to about $7,400.
 You can find all the details in our full explainer.
 North Carolina also offers flexible scholarships for students with special learning needs through the North Carolina Personal Education Students Accounts for Children with Disabilities Program (ESA+).

 For a deep data dive into North Carolina’s private schools, check out this analysis of the state’s private school landscape.